Simplify AR Monitoring: Excel Template for Aging Buckets, Defaults & More

 Efficiently processing these payments is essential for accurate financial records.

-Businesses that want to accept payments online will need a payment processor, payment gateway, and at least one merchant account, not to mention a platform to support e-commerce or self-service customer payments.
+Businesses that want to accept digital payments will need a payment processor, payment gateway, and at least one merchant account, not to mention a platform to support e-commerce or self-service customer payments.
 Some payment service providers will wrap all of this up into one offering.

 Most B2B businesses still accept a significant volume of paper checks, with a recent survey by AFP pointing to 92% of organizations continuing to use checks for incoming payments.
 To support this, businesses will often resort to managing multiple lockboxes (where a bank receives and processes checks for you).